Slope Calculator

 The slope calculator is one of the oldest at Omni Calculator, built by our veterans Mateusz and Julia, who make creating accurate scientific tools look easy.
 The idea for this calculator was born when the two were crunching data analytics and trends and realized how a slope calculator would make their job easier.
 Even today, you can find them occasionally using this tool for reliable calculations.

-The method for finding the slope from an equation will vary depending on the form of the equation in front of you.
-If the form of the equation is y = mx + c, then the slope (or gradient) is just m.
+The method for finding the slope from an equation depends on the equation in front of you.
+If the equation has the form y = mx + c, then the slope (or gradient) is just m.
 If the equation is not in this form, try to rearrange the equation.
-To find the gradient of other polynomials, you will need to differentiate the function with respect to x.
+To find the gradient of other functions, you will need to differentiate the function with respect to x.

 How do you calculate the slope of a hill?

-2. Using the same map, or GPS, find the altitude between the top and bottom of the hill.
-Make sure that the points you measure from are the same as step 1.
+Using the same map or GPS, find the altitude between the top and bottom of the hill.
+Make sure that the points you consider are the same as in step 1.

 How do you calculate the length of a slope?

-2. If you can only measure the change in x, multiply this value by the gradient to find the change in the y axis.
+If you can only measure the change in x, multiply this value by the gradient to find the change in the y-axis.

 What is a 1 in 20 slope?